 You’ll find several excellent hiking trails in Te Anau.
 Near Te Anau, you’ll stumble upon trailheads for the Milford Track, Routeburn Track, and Kepler Track.
 All three of these multi-day treks number among the Great Walks of New Zealand.

 Of course, on a day trip to Te Anau, these walks are off the table.
 Instead, stick to the basics.
-One of the best things to see & do in Te Anau is the Te Anau Glowworm Caves.
-Hop onto a guided boat cruise to the lakes western shores to explore the subterranean caves and its famous glowworms.
+One of the most famous things to see & do in Te Anau is the Te Anau Glowworm Caves.
+Hop onto a guided boat cruise to the lake’s western shores to explore the subterranean caves and its famous glowworms.

 Te Anau is about two hours southwest of Queenstown by road.

 At three hours driving time, the trip to Tekapo will push the limits of what you can do in a day.
-As one of the best places to visit on New Zealand South Island though, we’d be remiss to leave it out.
+As one of the coolest places to visit on New Zealand South Island, though, we’d be remiss to leave it out.

-Since you’re tight for time, consider booking yourself on a Lake Tekapo horse riding tour.
+Since you’re tight on time, consider booking yourself on a Lake Tekapo horse-riding tour.
 You’ll cover more ground than you’d otherwise be able to.

-If you decide to stay the night in Tekapo, carve out time for a visit to the Aoraki Mackenzine International Dark Sky Reserve.
+If you decide to stay the night in Tekapo, carve out time to visit the Aoraki Mackenzie International Dark Sky Reserve.
 It’s one of the most epic dark sky preserves in the world.
 The stargazing opportunities from it are out of this world!
 (Sorry, I had to.)

 Aoraki / Mt Cook